ZerBea/hcxkeys/README.md

 hcxkeys
 ==============

-Small set of tools to generate plainmasterkeys (rainbowtables) and hashes for the use with latest hashcat and latest John the Ripper.
+Small set of tools to generate plainmasterkeys (rainbowtables) for the use with latest hashcat and latest John the Ripper.

 Brief description